aam229/local-dependencies/README.md

  - Use `npm run compile-watch` to watch the `src` for changes and recompile the files.
  - Use `npm run docs` to generate the project's documentation
  - Use `npm run docs-watch` to create a documentation server which gets updated continuously
+ - Use `npm run docs-md` to generate the DOCUMENTATION.md file
  - Use `npm run lint` to make sure your code conforms to this project's standards
  - Use `npm run fix-lint` to make sure your code conforms to this project's standards and fix simple issues (spacing etc...)
 > Make sure you install the dev dependencies in order to use the commands above.